 Webworms in Memphis TN Metro Area

-The fall webworm lives in areas where host trees occur, namely hardwood forests and landscapes.
-Infestations are most common on trees growing in open areas, such as along roadsides, in yards, and on forest edges.
-Fall webworm moths are attractive white moths emerging between May and July to mate.
-Female moths lay several hundred eggs on the undersides of leaves, and when the eggs hatch, young larvae construct a nest by webbing leaves together.
-Larvae feed on foliage enclosed by the nest, which expands as the larvae develop.
+The fall webworm is commonly found in areas where its host trees are present, particularly in hardwood forests and landscapes.
+Infestations are most frequently observed on trees growing in open spaces, such as along roadsides, in yards, and at the edges of forests.
+Fall webworm moths, which are visually appealing with their white appearance, emerge from May to July for mating.
+Female moths lay numerous eggs on the undersides of leaves.
+Once the eggs hatch, the young larvae begin constructing a nest by webbing leaves together.
+The larvae feed on the foliage enclosed within the nest, and as they grow, the nest expands accordingly.

 Webworm Behaviors, Threats, or Dangers

-Webworms do not bite, are not poisonous, and are considered to be more of a nuisance pest.
-Although the webs are unsightly, defoliation by fall webworms usually causes little harm to the tree.
-Most trees are already preparing for winter dormancy, so few energy reserves or nutrients are lost.
-However, most property owners prefer to eliminate webworm nests.
-Since fall webworms are not considered harmful, their webs can be removed by using a long branch to open the web itself.
+Webworms are not known to bite or possess any toxicity, and they are generally regarded as nuisance pests.
+While their webs may be visually unappealing, the defoliation caused by fall webworms typically has minimal impact on the health of the affected tree.
+As trees naturally enter a period of winter dormancy, they have already allocated few energy reserves or nutrients, reducing the potential harm.
+Nevertheless, many property owners prefer to remove webworm nests.
+Since fall webworms are not considered harmful, one can use a long branch to open the web and remove it as a means of control.
 Contact your local exterminator for help with webworms.